Fnefe/google-docs-article/introduction.md

 #INTRODUCTION
-Google Docs is a free, web-based word processor developed by google and first released in 2006. it allows users to create, edit and collaborate on documents in real time, as long as the user has a google account and internet access.
+Google Docs is a free, web-based word processor developed by google and first released in 2006. it allows you to create, edit and collaborate on documents in real time, as long as you have a google account and internet access.